Virgin Money Investments Review

 Virgin Money provides access to hand-selected funds.
 There’s no need for you to get involved in buying and selling, so there’s no real access to research services or tools.
 Virgin Money goes as far as explaining basic concepts (e.g., “What is an ISA?”).
 However, once you have a basic level of knowledge, you’ll need to look elsewhere for more in-depth resources.

-Unlike other providers, Virgin Money also won’t offer financial advice — even for a fee.
+Unlike other providers like Hargreaves Lansdown Review, Virgin Money also won’t offer financial advice — even for a fee.
 You can ask product questions (e.g., how do I open an account?), but they won’t direct you towards a product in any way.
 Instead, Virgin Money specifically suggests searching for an independent financial adviser.

 The basic documents provided solidify Virgin Money’s position an easy place to go if you are opening an investment account for the first time and don’t intend to do more than (hopefully) watch it grow.